Lochy2000/MineSweeper-test/README.md

 ### Validator Testing

 - Used https://pep8ci.herokuapp.com/ and put run.py file through it.
-- Errors due to white space in ASCII art or due to the spacing left on the comments.
+- Errors mainly due to white space in ASCII art or due to the spacing left on the comments.
+None of the erros had any effect on game handling.

 ![image](https://github.com/user-attachments/assets/ea34f1d4-3885-4c2c-a5fc-c54942a5ae56)